 Projects that expand scope

-A customer may decide to expand the scope for a projects (typically milestone, deliverable, or outcome driven) that you have begun work on.
+A customer may decide to expand the scope for a project that you have begun work on.
+A project is typically milestone, deliverable, or outcome driven.
+A managed service, on the other hand, is typically ongoing work with no defined end date.
 When customers expand the original scope outlined in your contract, you must still pay Elite commission for any work invoiced during the first year.
 This includes any "add-on" services to be delivered.
-If your project goes beyond a year and doesn't expand scope until after year 1, we collect no further commission on "add-on" services because they were not expanded during our 1 year commission window.
+If your project goes beyond a year and doesn't expand scope until after year 1, we collect no further commission for "add-on" services because they were not expanded during our 1 year commission window.

 If a customer cancels services early, after you've started to perform their project or managed service, you only pay Elite commission for those services you rendered and were paid for.
 You are not obligated to pay us for a full year if the customer only paid you for 2 months.
 Again, the rule of thumb is you pay us commission when you collect from the customer.